infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 - Hold meetings between health workers, house mothers and other staff members once a week to look into the operation issues of the help program.
 View the files of children with a non going medical problem.

 ## Training and capacity building
 - Health workers should at least finish 12th standard and be able to fill records adequately

-#### Training of the health workers
+### Training principles
 - Include hands on exercises relating to early identification of dangerous signs and use of drugs
 - Create awareness on violence gender sensitivity sexuality understanding right to consent and privacy
 - Each issue must be dealt with the following approach: general information about the topic, special relationship with health of street children, preventing route causes, early identification, primary care at the level of the health worker, danger signs, and when to refer, how to follow up

 ### Induction Training
 - Minimum time requirement is 6 full days of residential training including the following topics
 - Health and well being the public health perspective the systemic and social determinants view concept of well being lifecycle approach the culture of the program
 - Role of a health worker and overview of decide attitudes in tasks of a health worker
 - Special training should include dealing with the sick child He diagnosis treatment follow up special reference to danger science emergency care for state dealing with epidemics knowledge on relevant immunization knowledge on drugs and handling medicines training and equipment use nutrition and growth monitoring dealing with mild moderate and severely children and I problems how to organise check up training and documentation and record keeping conducting daily inspection
 - Daily inspection checklist
-- Children sick and Happy child nails overall hygiene
+	- Sick & Healthy children, focus on overall hygiene
 	- Kitchen hand washing facilities utensils food safety nails hair nets
 	- Toilets hand washing facility flush sanitary napkin disposal
 	- Garbage disposal areas

 ### Post- Induction Monthly Session
 - Dealing with disability Indian context and common disabilities in children experiences and social attitude towards it early identification and dealing with disabilities at the home
 - Food and nutrition nutrition and meal planning food safety food preparation and food handling
 - Use of home remedies for common illnesses